In 2001, then-software startup MercuryMD Inc. chose hosted CRM because it didn't have the budget for an on-premise rollout.

 Thus far, analysts said a relatively small number of hosted CRM users have abandoned the model.

 Chris Selland, vice president of sell-side research at Boston-based Aberdeen Group Inc., doesn't expect a hosting mass exodus.
-He said hosted CRM might not meet a company's
+He said hosted CRM might not meet a company's need because it is tougher to integrate and customize and its monthly rental fees may result in a higher total cost of ownership.

 However, providers are already addressing two of those three limitations.
 The hosted players are releasing application programming interfaces and development platforms like Salesforce.com's sforce that make it easier for businesses to customize and integrate the hosted services.
 Third-party developers are also signing on to produce add-ons to hosted software.